RaviRaghuv/demosite/README.md

 A word of disclaimer, I may have made some changes to it or added other content, but the code is not completely original!
 I am simply a student passionate about Front-end and the intersection of code and design, I always try to do courses and projects during my free time, so I must warn you that this code is NOT ORIGINAL.

-You can find the source of this code via: https://www.patreon.com/zainkeepscode

 ## Contributing 💡
 Pull request are welcome but please open an issue and discuss what you will do before 😊

 ## Like this project? 💖

-If you are feeling generous, buy me a coffee! - https://www.buymeacoffee.com/lunagao
+If you are feeling generous, buy me a coffee! -